YiliangLin/yilianglin-research-group/content/news/2023 Nature Sustainability/index.md

 date: 2023-09-15
 ---

 Our collaborative work on microbial hybrids for wastewater treatment is accepted in Nature Sustainability!
-Will update the link for the article once available.
+Will update the link for the article once it is available.

 <!--more-->